cocos/cocos-docs/en/cocos-service/agc-appmessaging.md

 ### Verify whether the service is integrated successfully

-- Once the App Messaging service is integrated, we can verify the success of the Location Kit integration by adding simple code to the script.
+- Once the App Messaging service is integrated, we can verify the success of the App Messaging service integration by adding simple code to the script.

   ```js
   console.log("get AAID =", huawei.agc.appmessaging.appMessagingService.getAAID());